HubRise/website/content/apps/just-eat-flyt/en/receive-orders.md

 Connecting Just Eat to HubRise allows you to receive Just Eat orders directly in your EPOS or any other solution connected to your HubRise account.

+This page describes the information Just Eat sends to HubRise.
+It helps you understand how orders will be received on your EPOS.

+## Order Transmission

 The Just Eat OrderPad will need to remain switched on to receive orders in HubRise.
 For more information, see [Can I Turn Off the Orderpad?](/apps/just-eat-flyt/faqs/turn-off-orderpad).

 Orders can either be manually accepted on the OrderPad, or auto-accepted in some Just Eat markets.
 For more information, see [Do I Want Auto-Accept Activated?](/apps/just-eat-flyt/faqs/auto-accept)

-This page describes the information Just Eat sends to HubRise.
-It helps you understand how orders will be received on your EPOS.

-## Order Transmission

-By default, Just Eat sends an order to HubRise when one of the following conditions is met:
+Once an order is accepted, Just Eat sends it to HubRise when one of the following conditions is met:

 - A courier is assigned to the order.
 - The time the order must be ready minus the preparation time has been reached.